sryps/ethKeyGen/README.md

 TODO:
 - improve better error handling
-- look into generating and signing exit msg
+- look into generating and signing exit msg (validator accounts voluntary-exit --exit-json-output-dir `The output directory to write voluntary exits as individual unencrypted JSON files.
+If this flag is provided, voluntary exits will be written to the provided directory and will not be broadcasted.` )
 - parameterize vault path
 - improve sanity checks && confirm data is stored in vault before moving on
 - improve logs